The stair risers are the visible vertical part of the step.

-Satin paint or a flat paint isn’t a type of paint but it’s a type of finish.
+Satin paint or flat paint isn’t a type of paint but it’s a type of finish.

 No doubt, the satin finish is more flexible than the flat.
 Keeping that in mind, you should definitely use satin paint on the stair risers.

-So, if you have any type of ding or dents in your stairs, satin paint finish will cover all flaws.
+So, if you have any type of ding or dents on your stairs, a satin paint finish will cover all flaws.

 Keep in mind that satin paint is different from flat paints as it contains 30 percent of the gloss that is mixed with the paint.